Kavi Shastri

-Kavi Shastri (born 19 February 1986 in London) is a British film and television actor.
+Kavi Shastri (born 19 February 1986) is a British film and television actor.

 Early life and education

 Kavi Shastri was born into a Gujarati family in London, England.
 His family, including parents Kaushik, Geeta and his older brother Ravi, later moved to South Woodford, London.
 Shastri attended George Tomlinson Primary school in Leytonstone, East London, and studied at local dance and drama clubs.
 At the age of nine, he was enrolled into The Padmini Kolhapure School of Acting in London, and throughout his primary years performed at venues across London.

 In 1997, Shastri started his studies at the Italia Conti Academy of Theatre Arts.
 As well as academic studies, he trained in Ballet, Tap Dancing, Jazz, Lyrical, Hip Hop, Musical Theatre and Drama.
 Whilst at school, Shastri had small roles in ITV's This Morning and BBC One's Holby City.
-Kavi graduated into the Academy's College on a government scholarship in 2003.
+Kavi graduated into the academy's College on a government scholarship in 2003.
 While attending college, he acted in three seasons of CBBC's hit drama show UGetMe and the British feature Film It Could Be You.
 As part of his work on the film, Shastri flew to India.
-Shastri graduated with a Bachelor of Arts in Performing Arts, and was presented with an award from the Academy for his achievement in Drama.
+Shastri graduated with a Bachelor of Arts in Performing Arts, and was presented with an award from the academy for his achievement in Drama.